jjinppang02/recipes_analysis/README.md

 The hyperparameters tuned are max_depth (controls overfitting — deeper trees memorise noise) and min_samples_split (regularises leaf-node splits).
 GridSearchCV with 3-fold CV selects max_depth=10 and min_samples_split=10.

-The final model achieves a MAE of 14.55 minutes, improving on the baseline MAE using the same held-out test set.
+The final model achieves a MAE of 4.645 minutes, drastically improving on the baseline MAE using the same held-out test set.

 <br>